skinnytwinvale/CSS_animation/README.md

 To create our animation ..... we need two things: an animation property on the relevant HTML element, and a set of keyframes that describe the animation we're trying to build

 ex: animation: shapeshift 6s infinite

 The 6s indicates how long it should take to complete our animation, while the infinite ensures that the animation will play on loop, rather than stopping after one cycle

+This is the basic syntax for defining custom animations using keyframes.
+Inside of the curly braces, we can define several different keyframes, which describe the state of our div at different points in the animation